Jung Joon-young: 2014: Teenager

 On March 12, Jung released an official cheer song, "Always Reds", which was collaborated with the hip hop group Soul Dive, a track on the Red Devils' official cheer album "We are the Reds" for 2014 FIFA World Cup in Brazil.

 Jung joined hands with Younha for the duet song "달리함께 (Just the way you are)" which encourages people to gain confidence.
 The song combines both the rock spirit and ballad.
 Upon its release on May 29, it ranked top on several music charts such as Mnet, Bugs, and Olleh Music.

 Jung returned with his second EP, Teenager, on June 26.
 All the tracks in the album were composed and produced by Jung and he also participated in the design and production of the album's concept, cover picture, and all other minor details regarding the album.
 The theme of the album was "the adult who dreams" and contained his wish for people who are exhausted by the world to start dreaming again.
 It ranked third on Gaon Album Chart in its first week of release.

 On July 19, Jung joined the cast of Pretty Man as a guest performer for the drama concert in Japan.
 Jung Joon-young appeared at KCON Los Angeles, California as one of hosts as well as a guest performer from August 9 to 10 and made his American concert debut by performing his singles, including self-created rock single "Teenager".
 He also entertained the audience by covering his own version of Michael Jackson's "Black or White".
 After having a showcase in Taiwan, he held a concert tour, titled "2014 Demo Live Tour with Jung Joon-young," in China, beginning on November 14 in Beijing, followed by Shenzhen on November 15 and Shanghai on November 16.

 On August 1, Jung Joon-young's rep stated Jung Joon-young will be taking on the challenge of a movie through Love Forecast starring alongside Lee Seung-gi and Moon Chae-won in which Jung Joon-young's character has a one-sided love towards Moon Chae-won's character.

 Jung Joon-young participated in the OST for SBS's Modern Farmer, singing the song "Same Place" which is a rock ballad that tells a heart-breaking love story.
-Shortly after "Same Place" was released on December 5, the soundtrack of Blade & Soul "Show Time" was released on December 17.

 Thanks to his appearances on KBS2's 2 Days & 1 Night season 3, he won the "Top Entertainer Award in a Variety Show" at the 2014 KBS Entertainment Awards.